Francis Upritchard

-Francis Upritchard (born in 1976) is a New Zealand contemporary artist based in London.
+Francis Upritchard (born 1976) is a New Zealand contemporary artist based in London.
 In 2009, she represented New Zealand at the Venice Biennale.

 Education

 Upritchard graduated from the Ilam School of Fine Arts at the University of Canterbury, School of Fine Arts in 1997.
 She had initially thought to study painting, but became interested in sculpture during her first year.

 Soon after graduating, Upritchard moved to London.